How Long Does It Take to Buy a Home

 Home Buying Timeline

 So how long does it take to get a home loan and buy a house?
 According to Zillow, it takes on average 4 ½ months to buy a home from start to finish.
 This isn’t a hard and fast number though.
 Each step on the home buying timeline has its own average length, and even one taking longer than planned can throw off the total time invested.
-Here’s what you can expect for the most common steps in the process:
+Here’s how long it takes to buy a home and what you can expect from each step of the process.

-FINDING A REAL ESTATE AGENT: A COUPLE OF DAYS–SEVERAL WEEKS
+FINDING A REAL ESTATE AGENT: A COUPLE OF DAYS OR WEEKS

 Do you absolutely need a real estate agent to buy a house?
 No. Will having one help you through the process, particularly as a first-time home buyer?
 Definitely!
 Plus, buyer’s agents are typically paid as a percentage of the sell price, so there may not be a direct cost to you.
 You can find a real estate agent fairly quickly, but unless you need to get in a house ASAP, don’t rush this one.
 Take the time to shop around, and if possible get referrals from friends or colleagues in the area where you’re looking to buy.